Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

 ### Section 1.03 - Membership Requirements: Scholarship

-+ A. Initiated brothers in good standing must maintain a 2.5 cumulative GPA.
++ A. Initiated brothers in good standing must maintain a 2.5 cumulative GPA or a 2.5 semesterly GPA from the previous academic semester.
 Members below 3.0 will be placed on an academic plan.

 + B. First-semester new members’ midterm grades will be evaluated by the President, Academic Advisor, and Academic Chairman.
-Those not expected to achieve a 2.5 cumulative GPA will be reviewed prior to initiation.
+Those not expected to achieve a 2.5 cumulative GPA will be reviewed prior to initiation and placed on an academic plan provided by the Academic Chair.

-+ C. New members with a completed college semester must maintain a 2.5 cumulative GPA to be initiated.
++ C. New members with a completed college semester must maintain a 2.5 cumulative GPA or a 2.5 semesterly GPA from the previous academic semester to be initiated.

-+ D. To hold executive office, members must maintain a 2.5 cumulative GPA.
++ D. To hold executive office, members must maintain a 2.5 cumulative GPA or a 2.5 semesterly GPA from the previous academic semester.

-+ E. To hold a chairman position, members must maintain a 2.5 cumulative GPA.
++ E. To hold a chairman position, members must maintain a 2.5 cumulative GPA or a 2.5 semesterly GPA from the previous academic semester.

 + F. Any member falling below the scholastic standard shall be referred to the Standards Board for support and sanctioning and shall be placed on the academic program coordinated through the Academic Chairman.
-Through this program, any member not in good academic standing will be subject to weekly study hours.
+Through this program, any member not in good academic standing will be subject to weekly study hours or other requirements.
 The number of study hours assigned to a member will be dependent on the severity of the infraction.

 ## Article III - Zeta Nu Chapter Structure